seanpm2001/Commit-Count-Milestones/CCM/10/README.md

 **THIS LIST IS EXTREMELY INCOMPLETE!**

-As of 2022, Sunday, August 21st, an uncounted number (at least 292) of my repositories have reached and/or surpassed 10 commits.
+As of 2022, Monday, August 22nd, an uncounted number (at least 297) of my repositories have reached and/or surpassed 10 commits.
 They include:

 | Repository | Reached 10 commits on this date |
 |---|---|